 The term ‘credit score’ is one that certainly isn’t alien to anyone who pays for anything using credit in the UK.
-If you have outgoing funds, if you want to pay monthly on your phone contract, if you want to rent anything or borrow money then you’ll likely need a ‘good’ or, ideally, ‘perfect’ credit score.
+If you have outgoing funds, if you want to pay monthly on your phone contract, if you want to rent anything or borrow money from a responsible lender, then you’ll likely need a ‘good’ or, ideally, ‘perfect’ credit score.
 But what exactly do we mean by a perfect credit score?
 It may be a mystery to most, but we’re here to give you a better insight into just what your credit score is, what a perfect one is considered to be, and how you can achieve it!

 What Is The ‘Perfect’ Credit Score?